SabineWren/Quiver/README.md

 - TODO customize colours

 ### Castbar
-- If you use pfUI, Quiver includes a module that adds castbar support for Trueshot.
+- Works for Aimed Shot, Multi-Shot, and Trueshot
-- Non-pfUI castbar coming soon!
+- Quiver also includes a module that adds pfUI castbar support for Trueshot

 ### Range Indicator
 - Based on [Egnar](https://github.com/Medeah/Egnar)